The Hazards of Lead Exposure

 Lead is a naturally occurring element that has been used since ancient times due to its intrinsic properties.
 Lead is a pliable heavy metal known to be denser than other metals with a relatively low melting point.
 It is also characterized as relatively unreactive, meaning it does not corrode and does not conduct electricity easily.
 Lead can be used as a pure metal, as an alloy, and as a chemical compound.

 All these properties combine to make lead an ideal material for diverse industrial uses and the production of various types of goods.
 Today, we have seen lead being used widely in the construction industry in roofing sheets, paints, pipes, and taps, as well as in products such as gasoline.
 Despite these positive characteristics and widespread use of lead, we also know that lead causes extensive health and environmental damage.
 Hence, workers whose occupations may expose them to lead must be safeguarded from lead poisoning.
-As a result, organizations such as the Occupational Safety and Health Administration (OSHA) has proclaimed lead to a human health hazard and has developed a lead standard for the general industry in 1978 and an interim lead standard for the construction industry in 1993, to encourage employers to protect their employees from lead exposure.
+As a result, organizations such as the Occupational Safety and Health Administration (OSHA) have proclaimed lead to be a human health hazard and has developed a lead standard for the general industry in 1978 and an interim lead standard for the construction industry in 1993, to encourage employers to protect their employees from lead exposure.

 Worker Exposure to Lead